 RNA was extracted using the Norgen Biotek total RNA extraction kit.
-100 μl of non-coagulating whole blood was collected into well-labeled RNAse-free microfuge tubes, and 350 lysis buffer was added to the blood in the microfuge tubes, and the extraction procedure was carried out as directed by the manufacturer (Norgen Biotek, Ontario, Canada).
+100 μ l of non-coagulating whole blood was collected into well-labeled RNAse-free microfuge tubes, and 350 μ l of lysis buffer was added to the blood in the microfuge tubes.
+The extraction procedure was carried out as directed by the manufacturer (Norgen Biotek, Ontario, Canada).
 All samples testing positive for DV NS1, IgM, and IgG had their RNA extracted for RT-PCR.